-Canon 7D II versus Canon 750D
+Canon 7D II vs 750D

 The Canon EOS 7D Mark II and the Canon EOS 750D (labelled Canon T6i in some countries) are two digital cameras that were announced, respectively, in September 2014 and February 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 7D Mark II has a resolution of 20 megapixel, whereas the 750D provides 24 MP.
+The 7D Mark II has a resolution of 20 megapixels, whereas the 750D provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 750D is notably smaller (20 percent) than the Canon 7D II.
 Moreover, the 750D is substantially lighter (39 percent) than the 7D Mark II.
 It is worth mentioning in this context that the 7D Mark II is splash and dust resistant, while the 750D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.